RAZOR WIRE - Serbia

 2021 Belfast Photo Festival, group exhibition, 'Invisible border' (Belfast, UK)

-2021 featured in Portrait of Humanity Vol. 3, photographic book by HOXTON MINI PRESS
+2021 Indian Photo Festival, group exhibition, 'Invisible border' (Hyderabad, India)2021 featured in Portrait of Humanity Vol. 3, photographic book by HOXTON MINI PRESS

-2020 featured in Staying Home Together, photographic book by Exhibit Around - dotART and F-Stop Magazine
+2020 featured in Staying Home Together, photographic book by Exhibit Around - dotART and F-Stop Magazine2023 'Effective reporting on migration' workshop, E3J - European Excellence Exchange in Journalism, funded place

 2022 Women Photojournalists of Washington, Scholarship for WPOW annual seminar and portfolio reviews